itlab-vision/dl-benchmark/src/quantization/tflite/README.md

 Required arguments:

-- `-c / --config` is a path to the file containing information about quantization process in `xml` format.
-Template of the config located in `config_template.xml` file.
+- `-c / --config` is a path to the file containing information about quantization process in the xml-format.
+Template of the configuration file located in `config_template.xml`.

 Description of parameters:

 `Model` contains information about model to be quantized:
 - `ModelName` is a name of the model.
-- `ModelPath` is a path to the model in tensorflow `saved_model` format.
+- `ModelPath` is a path to the model in the TensorFlow format `saved_model`.

-`Dataset` contains information about dataset for model calibration:
+`Dataset` contains information about dataset for the model calibration:
 - `DatasetName` is a dataset name.
 - `DatasetPath` is a path to the folder with input data.
 - `Mean` is a mean value for preprocessing data.
 - `Std` is a scale value for preprocessing data.
-- `ImageSize` is an image size value for preprocessing data.
+- `ImageSize` is an image size for preprocessing data.
 Example: 224, 224.
 - `BatchSize` is an input batch size.
 - `Layout` is a dimension sequence for the model input.
 NCHW, NHWC and etc.
 - `Normalization` is a flag to normalize input data.